fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 });
 {% endhighlight %}

-To start the pausable timer for the first websocket connection, we simply create a new timer Observable and start the execution of that Observable by calling `connect`.
+To start the pausable timer, we create a new timer Observable and trigger its execution by calling `connect`.
 The Subscription returned by `connect` will be used to stop the timer when there are no more open connections.